Trenton, New Jersey: Crime

 The Trenton Police Department was founded in 1792, when the city was incorporated.
 It works in conjunction with the Mercer County Sheriff's Office.

 In 2005, there were 31 homicides in Trenton, which at that time was the largest number in a single year in the city's history.
 The city was named the 4th "Most Dangerous" in 2005 out of 129 cities with a population of 75,000 to 99,999 ranked nationwide in the 12th annual Morgan Quitno survey.
 In the 2006 survey, Trenton was ranked as the 14th most dangerous city overall out of 371 cities included nationwide in the Morgan Quitno survey, and was again named as the fourth most dangerous municipality of 126 cities in the 75,000–99,999 population range.

 In September 2011, the city laid off 108 police officers due to budget cuts; this constituted almost one-third of the Trenton Police Department and required 30 senior officers to be sent out on patrols in lieu of supervisory duties.

 In 2013, the city set a new record with 37 homicides.
 In 2014, there were 23 murders through the end of July and the city's homicide rate was on track to break the record set the previous year until an 81-day period when there were no murders in Trenton; the city ended the year with 34 murders.
 In 2020, the city surpassed the 2013 homicide number with a record 40 homicides.

 The New Jersey State Prison (formerly Trenton State Prison) has two maximum security units.
 It houses some of the state's most dangerous individuals, which included New Jersey's death row population until the state banned capital punishment in 2007.

+In 2024, the City of Trenton and the Trenton Police Department were investigated by the United States Department of Justice and the NJ State Attorney’s Office.
+These agencies found that both entities “engage in a pattern or practice of misconduct that deprives people of their rights under the fourth amendment.”